 For breakfast, you’ll find many options, like bagels, toasts, cereals, and hard-boiled eggs.
 There are options for small pastries and sweets as well.

 Lunch may include some small sandwiches and vegetable trays.
 Limited amount of soup and meat are available.
 Mac & cheese seems to be popular lately and it is very good (and probably very bad!)

-Vegetarians can always find plenty of options to choose from.
+Vegetarians can usually find plenty of options at Delta Sky Clubs.
 Hummus and fresh vegetables are usually available, and there is almost always a vegetarian soup or pasta dish in the Sky Club with fresh rolls.

 The regular bar – or “The Bar” – offers everything from bottled water, flavored water in big glass jugs, and complimentary alcoholic beverages, such as locally-brewed Sweetwater craft beer.